List of Big Japan Pro Wrestling tournaments

 Big Japan Pro Wrestling has held a variety of different professional wrestling tournaments, mainly in deathmatch format, competed for by sports entertainers that are a part of their roster.

 Sporadic tournaments

 BJW Junior Heavyweight Championship Tournament (1998)

 The BJW Junior Heavyweight Championship Tournament was an eight-man single-elimination tournament conducted on March 2, 1998, to crown the inaugural BJW Junior Heavyweight Champion.

 BJW Deathmatch Heavyweight Championship Tournament (1998)

 The BJW Deathmatch Heavyweight Championship Tournament was held to crown the inaugural BJW Deathmatch Heavyweight Champion from June 8 to August 9, 1998.

+Six Man Tag League (1998)

+The Six Man Tag League was a round-robin tournament featuring five trios in a single block held between August 23 and September 6, 1998.

 BJW Junior Heavyweight Championship Tournament (1999)

 The BJW Junior Heavyweight Championship Tournament was a round-robin tournament for the vacant BJW Junior Heavyweight Championship held between June 14 and June 30, 1999.

 Grand Prix Tournament

 The Grand Prix Tournament was a single elimination tournament which took place between January 2, 2000, and February 22, 2000.